tori-f84/handmade-by-tori/src/products/1-teardrop-ring.md

 ---

 Size O

-One off, teardrop ring (ring size O).
-Handmade using hand-mined chrysoprase from Western Australia and stirling silver.
-Beautiful apple green colour, almost perfectly uniform colour with a small white speck - like a white horse on top of a wave.
-Stamped 925 and set in a backless setting so the light can shine through and really show off the stone.
+One off, teardrop ring.
+Handmade using stirling silver and hand-mined chrysoprase from Western Australia.
+Beautiful apple green colour, almost perfectly uniform with a small white speck - like a white horse on top of a wave.
+Stamped <i>925</i> and set in a backless setting so the light can shine through and really show off the stone.